AnthonyHoudaille/AnthonyHoudaille.github.io/_awsec2/02_Zookeeper_Tutorial.md

 author_profile: true
 ---

-This topic contains Zookeeper (ZK) Install Information.
-In our architecture, we used **3 Zookeeper instances** to secure Spark Masters.
+ZooKeeper is a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services.
+All of these kinds of services are used in some form or another by distributed applications.
+Zookeeper is useful if you would like to secure your architecture a little more and prevent from the consequences of the fall of your Masters for example.

-Zookeeper may be installed on its own on a node, or together with Spark/Cassandra on a worker node. *See architecture*.
-It is important that each zookeeper node is aware of other zookeeper instances so that they form a quorum of 3.

-My choise is to install zookeeper before Spark to a gain of time (in terms of configuration files).
+Zookeeper (ZK) may be installed on its own on a node, or together with Spark/Cassandra on a worker node.
+Each ZK node should be aware of other ZK instances in order to form a quorum of 3.
+We chose to install zookeeper before Spark since the configuration is lighter.

 # 1. Conexion SSH on the Slave nodes 1 & 2 and Zookeeper node

-Be connected on each one by SSH.
+The first step is to establish a SSH connection with the nodes on which you would like to install Zookeeper.
 If you don't remenber how to do that, you can check the last section of my first tutorial :
 <span style="color:blue">[AWS EC2 Instances Tutorial (Step 1 on 4)](https://anthonyhoudaille.github.io//awsec2/04_Aws_EC2_Tutorial/)</span>